Google Translate Button

 • Attending meetings

-• communion
+• Baptism and communion

 • Maintaining the order of the church service

-• Ensuring that the various ministries of the church are functioning biblically and effectively well.
+• Ensuring that the various ministries of the church are functioning biblically and effectively

 • Attending to missions and missionaries

-• Attending to the various groups of the church.
+• Attending to various church groups

 • Be an example of Christ that is worthy of imitation.